BMo-design/scrollGallery/README.md

 Options
 ----------

-* regExpClassname: (regexp) To change the CSS class name, for example /^ajaxForm/i  -> class='ajaxForm'
-* responseClass: (String) CSS class name for the response
-* loadingClass: (String) CSS class name for the loading animation

 * 'start': (number) start at Picture ...
 * 'notScrollWidth': (number) width of the area to select thumbs without scrolling